New-Christian-Bible-Study/swconcord-lang-vscode/README.md

 - Update validation patterns to match what's used for the typo report.
 - Don't highlight book of the Bible if it's not followed by a chapter number.

+### 0.5.3

+- Use light gray foreground for Latin injections to help make a distinction with emphasized words

 ## Extension Development

 Development of the extension can be done as follows: